Lemon2311/IoTFleet.js/README.md

 devices, with the posibility of controlling digital, analog IO, and pulse-width-modulation, other posibilities are also possible, and I accent propositions, feature requests, and external commits and merges :).

+Active implementation initializes the digital outputs added to the outputs[] array, and creates https endpoints at [deviceIp](# "your esp32`s ip, outputed in serial monitor when running the src/main.cpp on the esp32")/d[x](# "digital pin number")/[on](# "on or off to set the pin to high or low"), to turn the certain pin to high or low which, can be used, to control all sorts of devices.
+This can be used with relays to turn on and off any device, or in combination with other sensors or electronics.